 IS MY WATER SAFE?

 Yes, your water is safe!
-We are pleased to report that the results from the monitoring conducted in 2013 met all standards for safe drinking water.
-Please read below to get a detailed look at the Davis-Monthan drinking water program and what the Davis-Monthan Drinking Water team does for you every day.
+We are pleased to present the 2014 Annual Water Quality Report (Consumer Confidence Report) as required by the Safe Drinking Water Act (SDWA).
+This report provides a detailed look at the Davis-Monthan drinking water program and what the Davis-Monthan drinking water team does for you every day.

 WHERE DOES MY WATER COME FROM?

-Davis-Monthan AFB supplies drinking water to around 13,500 customers/base residents each and every day.
-This water is pulled directly from the Fort Lowell Aquifer via eight groundwater wells located across the base, and is monitored and maintained by personnel from the 355th Fighter Wing.
+Davis-Monthan AFB supplies drinking water to around 13,800 customers/base residents each day.
+This water is pulled directly from the Fort Lowell Aquifer via eight groundwater wells located throughout the base, and is monitored by personnel from the 355th Fighter Wing.

 SOURCE WATER ASSESSMENT AND ITS AVAILABILITY

 All drinking water is chlorinated for disinfection purposes.
 Disinfection involves the addition of chlorine to kill bacteria and microorganisms that may be in the water.
-On a monthly basis, the 355th BEF monitors the base drinking water to ensure chlorination, acidity, and bacteriological contamination levels fall within an acceptable range.
+On a monthly basis, the Bioenvironmental Engineering Flight monitors the base drinking water to ensure chlorination, acidity, and bacteriological contamination levels fall within an acceptable range.
 Additional sampling is performed on a periodic basis for other contaminants to ensure our drinking water remains compliant with safety regulations set by the United States Environmental Protection Agency (USEPA).

 WHY ARE THERE CONTAMINANTS IN MY DRINKING WATER?

-As water travels across the surface of the land or dissolves through the ground, it picks up naturally occurring minerals and, in some cases, naturally occurring radioactive materials.
-Additionally, it can pick up any number of substances resulting from the presence of animals or human activity.
-These range from viruses or bacteria found in water treatment plants and septic systems, inorganic and organic compounds either naturally occurring or as the result of industrial operations, and chemical contaminants such as pesticides and herbicides from farms.
-The USEPA sets safety limits on these contaminants in public water systems in order to ensure safe drinking water is provided to the consumer.
-Additionally, drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
-The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the USEPA’s Safe Drinking Water Hotline (800-426-4791) between 1000-1600 hours daily.
-A brief description of each contaminant detected in your water is included later in this report.
+As water travels across the surface of the land or dissolves through the ground, it picks up naturally occurring minerals, and in some cases, naturally occurring radioactive materials.
+Additionally, it can pick up any number of substances resulting from the presence of animals, or human activity.
+These range from viruses or bacteria found in water treatment plants and septic systems, inorganic and organic compounds, either naturally occurring or occurring as a result of industrial operations, and chemical contaminants such as pesticides and herbicides from farms.
+The USEPA sets safety Limits on these contaminants in public water systems in order to ensure safe drinking water is provided to the customer.
+Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency’s (EPA) Safe Drinking Water Hotline (800-426-4791).

 DO I NEED TO TAKE SPECIAL PRECAUTIONS?

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS, the elderly and infants may be particularly at risk from infections.
-These people should seek advice about drinking water from their health care providers.”
-In addition, USEPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Water Drinking Hotline (800-426-4791).
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+These people should seek advice about drinking water from their health care providers.
+EPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

 WERE THERE ANY MONITORING FAILURES OR VIOLATIONS?